 The first gay marriages in Rhode Island could take place Aug.
 1, when the legislation would take effect.
 Civil unions would no longer be available to same-sex couples as of that date, though the state would continue to recognize existing civil unions.

 Hundreds of opponents also gathered at the Statehouse for the vote, singing hymns and holding signs as the Senate deliberated.
-Rev. David Rodriguez, a Providence minister, said he was disappointed by the vote.
+Rev.

 "Marriage between a man and a woman is what God wanted," he said.
 "We will continue to do what we know how to do: Keep praying and preaching."